 My approach today will be to give an exposition of this text, Luke 12:13–21, and a longer application using my own experience as a testimony to God’s faithfulness.

 Confronted with a Choice

-Someone approached Jesus and said (verse 13), “Teacher, tell my brother to divide the inheritance with me.”
+Someone approached Jesus and said in Luke 12:13, “Teacher, tell my brother to divide the inheritance with me.”
 Now Jesus is confronted with a choice — just as we pastors are from time to time.
 Will he get down into the nitty-gritty of the inheritance dispute, or not?
 Just a few weeks ago I was drawn into such a dispute.
-I found Jesus’ approach here instructive.
+I found Jesus’s approach here instructive.

-He says (verse 14), “Man, who made me a judge or arbitrator over you?”
-In other words my calling is different from what you are asking of me.
+He says in verse 14, “Man, who made me a judge or arbitrator over you?”
+In other words, my calling is different from what you are asking of me.
 I do have something relevant to say to you, but I am not the one to be drawn into the details of this dispute.
 And then he gives a warning about how hazardous this inheritance is.
-He says (in verse 15), “Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions.”
+He says in verse 15, “Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions.”